mjhea0/thinkful-angular/readme.md

 Before moving on with more Angular, let's step back and look at the functionality of our final app: *The application we'll be developing is a Bitcoin investment calculator that details how much you could potentially profit if you invested X amount of dollars in Bitcoins.*

-*What does that mean in terms of HTML structure?* Well, we need an input box for the intial investment and a table that shows IF the price of 1 BTC reaches X, THEN your starting investment would be X AND your profit is X. Let's create the HTML for that now.
+*What does that mean in terms of HTML structure?* Well, we need an input box for the initial investment and a table that shows IF the price of 1 BTC reaches X, THEN your starting investment would be X AND your profit is X. Let's create the HTML for that now.

 ```html
 <!DOCTYPE html>